ThatSpaceGuy/CCA-Full-Stack/ReadMe.md

 * 0.7 - Check whether the particle/cluster has aggregated any new particles/clusters
 * 0.8 - Update information for cluster with new aggregated particle/cluster information
 * 0.9 - Update information for checking of aggregation on the newly grown cluster
+* 1.0 - Functional cluster-cluster aggregation behavior ending with one cluster